vermapraveen/vermapraveen.github.io/content/posts/webapplication-to-website.md

 ## Plan for future
 I am planning to write on technical topics of web development, aspnetcore, openIdConnect, cloud native development, performance.

-As I am planning to learn more and more on javascript, I would like to migrate to some cool JS framework or library like ReactJS, but that would happen once I know the logic behind the magic.
+As I am planning to learn more and more on javascript, I would like to migrate to some cool javascript framework or library like reactjs, but that would happen once I know the logic behind the magic.

 ---
 Thanks, Praveen